-To ensure continued career success, Raphael's School of Beauty Culture, Inc. offers free continuing education for life to all graduates to learn new and current information related to skills, trends, and methods for career development in cosmetology and related fields.
+To ensure continued career success, Raphael's School of Beauty Culture offers free continuing education for life to all graduates to learn new and current information related to skills, trends, and methods for career development in cosmetology and related fields.

 TEACHING AND LEARNING METHODS: The clock hour education is provided through a sequential set of learning steps which address specific tasks necessary for state board preparation, graduation and job entry level skills.
 Clinic equipment, implements, and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative, and productive career oriented activities.
 The course is presented through comprehensive lesson plans which reflect effective educational methods.
 Subjects are presented by means of interactive lecture, demonstration, cooperative learning, labs, student salon activities, and student participation.
 Audio-visual aids, guest speakers, projects, activities, and other related learning methods are used in the course.
+Clock hours may be obtained through web based education.